social-streets/the-slice/site-template/src/data/articles/andrew-pierre-hart-whitechapel-gallery-exhibition.md

   - "review"
 featuredImage: "/images/free-writers-whitechapel-exhibition.jpg"
 author: "alice-chapman"
-excerpt: "The first scene of the film installation in Andrew Pierre Hart's exhibition at Whitechapel Gallery in Tower Hamlets East London."
+description: "The first scene of the film installation in Andrew Pierre Hart's exhibition at Whitechapel Gallery in Tower Hamlets East London."
 ---

 This immersive exhibition by Pierre Hart at Whitechapel Gallery represents Whitechapel’s migrant history and tells a story through dance, music, sculpture and painting.